The tourism industry, with its superior features, is considered a dynamic sector with bright futures.

+With its superior features, the tourism industry is considered a dynamic sector with bright futures.
 Investment in this industry is increasing in all countries with tourist attractions.
 Today, attracting foreign tourists has become increasing competition among institutions involved in the tourism industry.

-This industry not only plays a role in advancing the national economy and foreign exchange earnings, but it is a clean and pollution-free industry that also creates new jobs.
+This industry not only plays a role in advancing the national economy and foreign exchange earnings, but it is also a clean and pollution-free industry that creates new jobs.

-On the other hand, the growth of tourism, in addition to having cultural, natural, and historical attractions, etc., require the city’s infrastructure.
+On the other hand, the growth of tourism, in addition to having cultural, natural, and historical attractions, etc., requires the city’s infrastructure.
+In this Iran tourism article, we discuss the situation of water, electricity, gas, etc., in the towns and villages of Iran.

 Urban Developments and Levels of Urbanization in Iran

+Iran is one of the developing countries where urbanization’s growth rate has changed rapidly in recent decades.
 Levels of urbanization in Iran accelerated with the discovery of oil resources and its extraction from the thirteenth century.

-Below we investigate the levels of urbanization in Iran from different aspects.
+Below, we investigate the levels of urbanization in Iran from different aspects.

 Electricity Situation in Iran